bknie1/Practice-Web/Readme.md

 [Unsplash (Creative Commons)](https://unsplash.com/)

 ### JavaScript
 JavaScript is the verbs of our page.
 It's how we act on all of what we've constructed!
+JavaScript has implicit, immutable type data.

 #### Basics
 ##### Primitive Data